The Speech Recognition API in JavaScript: speechRecognition()

 recognition.interimResults = true;

-Specifies whether the results returned are final and will not change (false) or not (true).
+Specifies whether the returned results are final and will not change (false) or not (true).

-The following line of code:
+The next line of code:

 recognition.lang = "es-VE";